 There is no set formula for teaching your children to read, but there are plenty of things you can do to help encourage them.
 It is never too early to introduce children to books and reading.
 Here are some tips to help you and your children on their reading journey.

-- Read yourself – I grew up in a house of books and watching my mum read, I’m sure that this is what has led to my love of reading.
+- Read yourself – Set a good example by letting the kids see you sitting down to read.
+I grew up in a house of books and watching my mum read, I’m sure that this is what has led to my love of reading.
 Babies are always learning and take in everything around them, so watching you picking up a book, newspaper or magazine and reading it will just seem a natural thing to do and hopefully it will stick with them, and they follow suit when they can.

 - Read bedtime stories to/with them – kids love the sound of a voice telling them a story, so reading them bedtime stories as early as possible will introduce them to the world of storytelling, books and reading.
 Snuggle up with a book and read together, younger children will love looking at the bright and colourful images while you read the story together, whilst slightly older children will love the quality time together and even reading to YOU.
 It is also an excellent way to develop language/communication skills.